‹‹ homejQuery BlockUI Plugin (v2)

 </div>

-For full-featured modal dialog support, check out the jqModal Plugin by Brice Burgess.
+For full-featured modal dialog support, check out Simple Modal by Eric Martin or jqModal by Brice Burgess.

 Demos

-Each of the demos below will display for 2 seconds.
+Most of the demos below will display for 2 seconds

 Login Form